networktocode/diffsync/examples/example3/README.md

 # Example 3

-This is a simple example to show how DiffSync can be used to compare and synchronize data with a remote system like via a REST API like Nautobot.
+This is a simple example to show how DiffSync can be used to compare and synchronize data with a remote system like [Nautobot](https://nautobot.readthedocs.io) via a REST API.

 For this example, we have a shared model for Region and Country defined in `models.py`.
 A country must be part of a region and has an attribute to capture its population.